 Not only has it become better connected to markets in the Durango / Torreon / Saltillo / Monterey / Reynosa - Brownsville corridor but -- because 40D intersects with other Federal highways at Durango -- it is now linked to the Durango / Zacatecas / San Luis Potosi / Tampico corridor, and the Port of Tampico on the Gulf Coast.

 Mazatlan is the capital of the municipality (municipio) of Mazatlan.

 The Municipality of Mazatlan has an area of just under 1,185 square miles.

-The population of the City of Mazatlan is about 370,000.
+The population of the City of Mazatlan is slightly under 400,000.

 The City of Mazatlan is the second most populous city in Sinaloa, only exceeded by Culiacan, the capital.

 Mazatlan has nine sister cities: Ensenada (Baja California, Mexico); Grande Prairie (Alberta, Canada); Hamm (North Rhine-Westphalia, Germany); Puntarenas (Costa Rica); San Ysidro (California, United States); Santa Monica (California, United States); Seattle (Washington, United States); Tijuana (Baja California, Mexico) and Tucson (Arizona, United States).